ntinasf/airbnb-rental-market-analysis-thessaloniki/report.md

 | **Neighborhoods** | 3-6 km | 487 | 11.8% |
 | **Suburban** | >6 km | 91 | 2.2% |

-**86% of listings fall within 3km of the White Tower**.
-The median listing sits at 1.24km from the chosen landmark.
+**86% of listings fall within 3km of the landmark**.
+The median listing distance sits at 1.24km from it.
 That is: most major attractions are within walking reach from almost half the listings.
 On the other hand, suburban presence is minimal, thereby constraining the statistical validity of analyses conducted on this segment.

 ### Professional Hosts Concentrate in High-Demand Areas

-Large Multi operators systematically target central locations in an effort to capture tourist demand.
+Large multihost operators systematically target central locations in an effort to capture tourist demand.

 ![Host Category Distribution by Distance Zone](images/Host%20category%20distribution%20by%20distance%20zone.png)